31 October 2017 by Anna Staford

-Check out our top European destinations for a Halloween Trip and be a savvy traveller and take out single trip travel insurance to avoid blood curdling costs if things go wrong.
+Check out our top European destinations for a trip to celebrate Halloween and be a savvy traveller and take out Single Trip travel insurance to avoid blood curdling costs if things go wrong.

 Just 26 miles from Belfast, the striking Ballygally Castle dates back to the 17th century and is reputedly one of the most haunted places in Ulster.
 Legend has it that the ghost of Lady Isabella still inhabits the tower.
 This 4 star hotel offers Halloween afternoon tea and invites everyone who dares to visit Lady Isabella’s room.
 It’s also the perfect place to take in a visit to the nearby Giant’s Causeway and Antrim Coast where Game of Thrones was filmed!